-"Land Management Committee" means a staff committee chaired by the Realty Services Manager composed of representatives of each of the departments of Community Services, Public Works, Development Services, Engineering and Corporate Services, as appointed by the Director of each relevant department.
+"Land Management Committee" means a staff committee chaired by the Realty Services Manager composed of representatives of each of the departments of

+Community Services, Public Works, Development Services, Engineering and Corporate Services, as appointed by the Director of each relevant department.
 Realty Services Law Clerk provides a recording secretary function, and minutes of decisions are recorded for every meeting.
 The Land Management Committee is the administrative and legal arm for the management of the real estate portfolio owned by the City.

-"Portfolio Management Team" means a staff committee co-chaired and project managed by the Office of Strategy Management (which also acts as recording secretary), co-chaired by the Realty Services Manager, and comprised of the Asset Manager and Manager of Building and Property.
+"Portfolio Management Team" means a staff committee co-chaired and project managed by Strategy Management Office (which also acts as recording secretary), cochaired by Manager of Building and Property, and comprised of the Asset Manager and Realty Services Manager.
 The Portfolio Management Team is the asset management function for the real estate portfolio owned by the City.